FlorianPfisterer/2D-LSTM-Seq2Seq/README.md

 They can be found in [`test_lstm2d_cell.py`](test/test_lstm2d_cell.py).

 ### 2D-LSTM Model Tests
-These tests have varied goals:
+These tests have varied purposes:
 * The tests in [`test_lstm2d_training.py`](test/test_lstm2d_training.py)
 and [`test_lstm2d_inference.py`](test/test_lstm2d_inference.py) make sure the input and output dimensions are as expected in training and inference mode, respectively.